 Some casinos and blackjack variations allow players to make side bets.
 Side bets must be played in addition to a blackjack hand are independent to the actual blackjack hand being played.
 Side bets are placed on a separate space beside the normal blackjack bet before the hand is dealt and are normally settled on completion of the initial deal.
 Insurance is the most common side bet but some casinos and online sites offer several other side bets.
 Side bets often offer some of the least value betting available and have a high house edge as such they are generally not recommended.

-The perfect pairs side bet is a commonly found optional variation in online casinos and does not require any changes to the normal rules of blackjack.
+The perfect pairs side bet is a commonly found optional variation in online casinos and does not require any changes to the normal blackjack game rules.
 To win with a perfect pairs bet, quite simply the player must be initially dealt a pair, for example two jacks or two fives.
 However, the amount won by a winning perfect pairs bet varies according to the nature of the pair using the following odds:

 - Mixed pair, pays 5 to 1 – A pair made from different colours, e.g. queen of clubs, queen of diamonds.